 cal1dye directory = W:\fmSTORM\TrainingData\AF647\

-The inputs for the data will be DAX files containing the RAW data images, imaged with sine-wave illumination as described in the methods part.
-The input for the Z-calibration files will be text files containing the experimental values for the parameters used to determine the z-position for each fluorophore1.
-This values come from experimental data with fluorescent beads (see Insight3 documentation).
-This text file have the format below (without spaces):
+The inputs for the experimental data will be DAX files containing the RAW data images, imaged with sine-wave illumination as described in the methods part of the manuscript.
+The cal#dye directories contain the training data sets.
+A DAX file needs to be selected for each fluorophore in use on the top right panel of the GUI.
+The input for the Z-calibration files will be text files containing the values for the parameters used to determine the z-position for each fluorophore (see section 6 for the format).

-wx0=310.48;zrx=313.46;gx=-185.24;Ax=-0.27752;Bx=0.01521;Cx=0.0000;Dx=0.000000; wy0=275.73;zry=426.75;gy=264.75;Ay=-0.39166;By=0.02283;Cy=0.0000;Dy=0.000000

 2. Execute the main.py file: